1) The unexpected surge in fundamentalism in South Asia and Arab states has in part been driven by

 - ewhether participation advances the beliefs of the observer.

-5) Which of the following is the world’s second largest religion?
+9) Which of the following is true of the religions of developing nations?

 - ais less than in Norway and Sweden.